trizen/Compression-Util/README.md

 The output can be decoded with `lzss_decode()` and `lzss_decode_symbolic()`, respectively.

-## lzss_encode_hash4

-    my ($literals, $distances, $lengths) = lzss_encode_hash4($data, %params);

-Low-level function that applies a fast LZSS compression algorithm using a fixed 4-byte hash window and an O(1) flat-array hash table.

-Unlike `lzss_encode_fast()`, it uses integer hashing instead of string keys and skips indexing the bytes covered by a match, providing an LZ4-style performance trade-off (fastest of the three encoders, at some cost to compression ratio).

-The accepted `%params` are:

-    max_len     => $LZ_MAX_LEN,
-    max_dist    => $LZ_MAX_DIST,

-The minimum match length is fixed at 4 bytes and is not configurable.
-Symbolic-array input is not supported -- only plain byte strings.

-The function returns three values:

-    $literals   # array-ref of uncompressed bytes
-    $distances  # array-ref of back-reference distances
-    $lengths    # array-ref of match lengths

-The output can be decoded with `lzss_decode()`.

 ## lzss_decode / lzss_decode_symbolic

     my $string  = lzss_decode(\@literals, \@distances, \@lengths);